On symmetry and uniqueness of ground states for linear and nonlinear elliptic PDEs: Introduction and Main Results

 3) The function $Q^\bullet: \R^n \to \C$ will be obtained by taking the absolute value on the Fourier side, i.\,e., we set $Q^\bullet = \mathcal{F}^{-1} ( |\mathcal{F} Q|)$.
 See Section \ref{sec:prelim} for more details.

 4) If the symbol $p=p(|\xi|)$ is radially symmetric and strictly increasing in $|\xi|$, then we actually can show that $Q = Q^\sharp$ holds (up to tranlation and complex phase), where $Q^\sharp$ denotes the symmetric-decreasing Fourier rearrangement of $Q$.
-See \cite{LeSo-18}. } \end{remarks*}
+See \cite{LeSo-18}.
+For symbols $p$ with cylindrical symmetry, we refer to \cite{BuLeScSo-20}. } \end{remarks*}

 Next, we turn to the question whether (not necessarily ground state) solutions $Q \in H^s(\R^n)$ of \eqref{eq:Q} satisfy the exponential decay estimate that $e^{a |\cdot|} Q \in L^2(\R^n)$ for some $a > 0$, which is a condition imposed in Theorem \ref{thm:main} above.
 In fact, we can adapt an analytic continuation argument originally developed to study exponential decay of eigenfunctions of Schr\"odinger operators due to Combes and Thomas \cite{CoTh-73}, building upon O'Connors work \cite{OCon-73}.
 Here is a list of sufficient conditions on $P(D)$ to carry out such an argument in our case.